 Enable thin shadow and disable refraction caustics for this light.
 This parameter will ignored if Trace Light Paths is enabled.
 This is a non-physical control that creates "fake" colored shadows for transmissive objects without needing to generate photons for caustics.
-Below we go from On (default) to Off (opaque shadowing).
 Notice we lose the colored shadows and interior colored reflection choosing Off, but we gain some render speed instead.